Characters of The Last of Us (TV series): David

 David (Scott Shepherd) is a preacher who is the leader of a group.
 He and James encounter Ellie while she is hunting for deer.
 David explains he was a teacher, and found God after the outbreak and is now the leader of a group of survivors.
 The following day, David tracks her down and places her in a cage at his camp.
 After Ellie notices an ear on the floor, David reveals he has been feeding his group the flesh of their deceased.
 He tells her he admires her strengths and violence and they could begin a relationship, but she breaks his finger.
 Ellie bites David as he and James grab her.
 Before they can kill her, she tells them she is infected, as proven by her bite mark.
 As David hunts her, she sets fire to the steakhouse.
 She stabs him with a kitchen knife, but he overpowers and attempts to rape her.
 Ellie grabs David's fallen meat cleaver and kills him in a frenzied attack.

-Druckmann felt the series allowed a deeper look into the character's complexities than the game; he and Mazin wanted to humanize David in his initial interactions with Ellie, before revealing more of his true actions when he slaps a young girl.
+Druckmann felt the series allowed a deeper look into the character's complexities than the game; he and Mazin wanted to humanize David in his initial interactions with Ellie, before revealing more of his true nature when he slaps a young girl.
 Druckmann found David's goal of producing offspring through violence representative of some organized religions, and Mazin noted his goal to "secure a future" reflective of the ideologies of white supremacists.
 Shepherd's casting was revealed in the first trailer in December 2022.

 Shepherd's performance received praise.
 CNETs Sean Keane called it "charismatic", and IGNs Cardy considered him an effective adversary opposite Ramsey.
 IndieWires Greene lauded Shepherd's ability to deliver otherwise stereotypical lines; The A.V.
 Clubs David Cote wrote his performance "is masterful in its wry, understated charm".